SarathZilmoney/post-card-mailing/src/components/Alert/README.md

 2. **Keep messages concise**: Clear, actionable messages work best
 3. **Handle async operations**: Use try-catch blocks in confirm/cancel handlers
 4. **Provide context**: Use titles to give additional context when needed
+5. **Use onClose for post-alert actions**: When you need to perform actions after an alert is dismissed (like refreshing data), use the onClose callback instead of executing immediately
 5. **Test different durations**: Default 3 seconds works for most cases, adjust as needed